 People are always stressed out when you talk to them about safety.
 If you think about it, security guards want the same thing as you.
 They don’t want to find a pocket knife, water bottle, or spray in your bag.
 It’s no fun for them to send you back in line, and it certainly isn’t fun for you.

+When it comes to mistakes to avoid when traveling via an airport, one of the biggest is being unprepared for security screening.
 To avoid these uncomfortable situations (for everyone), you need to be prepared as best you can to go through security.
 First, make sure all of your fluids fit in one liter plastic bag.
 Second, keep your electronics handy in your bag.
 Third, place your electronics together in a separate compartment with the plastic bag containing your liquids.
 If you just follow these basic tips, you’ll get through security without a hitch.

 4. Finding your gate at the airport too late